tianxiaogu/tianxiaogu.github.io/sata/index.md

 Download our model-based automated testing tool [Ape](ape-bin.zip).

 !!! note:
-    Ape is the internal name used during developing SATA.
+    Ape is the internal name we used during developing SATA.

+## TODO

+* A new modeling method.
+* Introduce a duration for a swipe action.
+* Handle `EditorInfo` for ADB Keyboard.
+* Wait a proper time for a lagging activity.

 ## Evaluation

-* Preliminary Results on some popular apps in China
+* Preliminary results on some popular apps in China
     * [Data](data.html)

 ## Install